elrobin/gov-affiliation-classifier/Readme.md

    - Teaching hospitals with academic links

 2. **LLM classification** (when needed): For ambiguous cases, complex organizations, or when ROR data is unavailable.

+3. **Prompt & parsing safeguards:** The prompt now enforces ROR-aligned research mission (mission_research=1 when a valid ROR match exists and mission_research_category limited to AcademicResearch/AppliedResearch/Enabler) and the client extracts JSON robustly even if the model wraps it in ```json fences.

 ### 📊 Output Fields